CAPM Calculator – Capital Asset Pricing Model

 Thus, with rounding, R = 6%, which means that an expected return of a Walmart share is around 6%.

-Recognize also that if we assume that the beta of your initial portfolio was more then 0.47, widening your portfolio by Walmart share lowers the beta of the new portfolio.
+Recognize also that if we assume that the beta of your initial portfolio was more than 0.47, widening your portfolio by Walmart shares lowers the beta of the new portfolio.
 In other words, it reduces the reactiveness of the new portfolio's return to aggregate changes in the economy.

 Interesting facts and limitations

 William Sharpe, who designed the Sharpe ratio also, was awarded the Nobel Prize in Economics in 1990 for the development of the Capital Asset Pricing Model (CAPM).
-In 2002, this prize was given to Daniel Kahneman for developing the Prospect Theory (PT), which contradicts Expected Utility Theory (EUT) on which the CAPM is based.
+In 2002, this prize was given to Daniel Kahneman for developing the Prospect Theory (PT), which contradicts the Expected Utility Theory (EUT) on which the CAPM is based.
+Learn more by visiting our Sharpe ratio calculator

 Since the CAPM model strictly relies on assumptions about investor behaviors, risk and return distribution, and market fundamentals which often depart from the reality, CAPM is heavily criticized both theoretically and empirically.
 Still, understanding the concept behind the CAPM model can help you to perceive the relationship between risk and return and to become a smarter investor.